 The books were profusely illustrated, rarely with copies of existing works but completely unique, often rather stunning imagery.
 With such a broad canvas, the third book did not disappoint with sometimes rather alarming pictures of ghouls and beasts from exotic climes.
 To their credit, the authors backed these up with information which was both easy to understand and factually based, such as the bizarre adventures of Marco Polo or the 17th Century wolf-boy, Jean Grenier.

-Although they were republished in the 1990’s with different (ie worse) covers, though identical text, the books are now out of print but are essential additions to any library of horror and the unknown.
+Although they were republished in the 1990s with different (i.e. inferior) covers, though identical text, the books are now out of print but are essential additions to any library of horror and the unknown.